Nintendo Switch Problems Plague Consumers

 “Now, new global estimates from one industry expert suggest that the Switch is performing just as well internationally as it is in Nintendo’s home country.
 According to Lewis Ward, who is the director for gaming and VR/AR at market research firm IDC, Nintendo’s new Switch console is flying off store shelves around the world.”

-The article adds that despite supply not coming close to meeting demand, Nintendo is working hard and will release two million units by the end of March.
+The article adds that despite supply not coming close to meeting demand, Nintendo is working hard and will release 2 million units by the end of March.
 Let’s hope the future Nintendo consoles have better quality control.

 [Featured Image by Drew Angerer/Getty Images]